sgeuthecodingcat/osr-parser/README.md

 # What it can do

 > [!IMPORTANT]
-> While osu!lazer replays are supported with this tool, since they are similar to osu!classic replays, for some odd reason, mods in osu!lazer replays refuse to parse properly
+> While osu!lazer replays are supported with this tool, since they are similar to osu!classic replays, you may experience some trouble while using this tool.

 Extract the following data:
 * Player Username